Saturday Night Live season 48: Writers

 Prior to the start of the season, Colin Jost and Michael Che (who had been head writers since 2017), stepped down from their positions, though remained on the writing staff for the season.
 Writers Jimmy Fowlie, Ceara O'Sullivan, Auguste White, and KC Shornima were all hired as new writers (with Shornima specifically writing for Weekend Update).
 Asha Ward joined the writing staff starting with the December 3, 2022 episode.

-Beginning with the February 4, 2023 episode, writers Gary Richardson (who joined the writing staff in 2017), Will Stephen (who joined the writing staff in 2015), and Celeste Yim (who joined the writing staff in 2020) were promoted to writing supervisors.
+Beginning with the February 4, 2023 episode, writers Gary Richardson (who had been a writer since 2017 with the exception of the previous 2021-22 season), Will Stephen (who's been a writer on the show since 2015), and Celeste Yim (who joined the writing staff in 2020) were promoted to writing supervisors.